Manpreet-Bhatti/Cascade/README.md

 # 🌊 Cascade: Distributed Log Visualizer

-A real-time log aggregation and visualization dashboard.
-It simulates a distributed system where multiple microservices stream logs to a central "ingestor" service, which then pipes data to a React dashboard via WebSockets for live traffic monitoring.
+Cascade simulates a distributed system where multiple microservices stream logs to a central "ingestor" service, which then pipes data to a React dashboard via WebSockets for live traffic monitoring.

 ## 🚀 Features